 As required by Condition 47, Schedule 3 of Development Consent DA 92/97, a draft version of this VIMP was submitted to the Muswellbrook Shire Council (MSC) for the purpose of consultation.
-MSC provided comments on the draft VIMP on 12 July 2019, regarding visual screen monitoring, in-text references of the relevant sections/figures as well as the addition of indicative location of the train light screens in Figure 5 (refer to Appendix A).
+Appendix A (available upon request) details the comments received by MSC on the draft VIMP dated 18 May 2022 and MACH's response dated 1 June 2022.
+Comments were made regarding visual screen monitoring, in-text references of the relevant sections/figures as well as the addition of indicative location of the train light screens in Figure 5 (Appendix A).
 MSC's suggested text and figure edits were made.
 No material changes were made in relation to visual screen monitoring as the monitoring proposed is consistent with contemporary examples for other visual screens across the Hunter Valley.